 The spay procedure begins with an incision in the skin.
 We make a small one (we call it a bikini scar when it heals) because it minimizes anesthetic time when we have to suture the skin and muscles back together, and to minimize post operative discomfort.
 Smaller incisions also heal faster and minimize the chance of complications.
 We pick a specific location on the abdomen to make our incision.
 This location minimizes skin bleeding, gives us direct access to the muscles we need to go through to get into the abdomen, and puts us directly over the ovaries and uterus.

-All our spays are performed under sterile conditions.
 Our surgeon is making this incision near the umbilicus (belly button) on this cat.

 It is important to go through the abdominal muscle in the proper location.
 This location is called the linea alba, and is the area where the abdominal muscles meet.
 Making the incision here will yield almost no bleeding, and gives the surgeon a strong anchor to sew the muscles back together.